Can Homeowner’s Insurance Cover the Damage from Frozen Pipes?

 All throughout the winter, homes are vulnerable to the possibility of burst pipes.
 Pipe bursts typically occur when the water within the pipes freezes and expands, building the pressure within the pipe until it finally ruptures.
 As much as a couple hundred gallons of water can spill into your home within a couple hours, leading to extensive damage and mold growth.
 During the winter, frozen pipes are among the most common causes of significant property damage.

 When a pipe burst occurs, many homeowners might immediately wonder, will my homeowner’s insurance cover the damage?
 In general, homeowner’s insurance does cover water damage caused by a burst pipe, but not the damage to the pipe or plumbing equipment.
 There may also be other stipulations, depending on your coverage, when it comes to covering damage from a burst pipe, such as possible negligence.
-This guide will help you through the insurance claim process to cover damage from frozen pipes.
+This guide will help you through the insurance claim process to cover water damage from frozen pipes.

 It is beneficial for homeowners to have a thorough understanding of their homeowner’s insurance coverage before ever dealing with a disaster.
 By doing so, you will have a much better idea of what to expect from your insurance company if you experience a sudden disaster like a burst pipe.
 In most frozen pipe cases, your insurance provider will cover the damage caused by the water that has leaked out of the pipe.
 Depending on the exact terms of your policy, you can expect it to cover: